Thursday, December 12, 2024

 Guatemala's Attorney General Maria Consuelo Porras has become a prime example of this phenomenon, although her crimes are not as significant.
 That's why the OCCRP community jury decided to recognize her as the 2023 Corrupter of the Year.

-OCCRP - Organized Crime and Corruption Reporting Project (OCCRP) - founded in 2006, a consortium of investigative centers, media and journalists working in Eastern Europe, the Caucasus, Central Asia and Central Asia.
-America.
-PRKOZ is the only investigative reporting organization specializing in organized crime and corruption.
-It publishes its stories in local media and on its website in English and Russian.
-In 2017, it was ranked 69th in the world in the annual list of the 500 best non-governmental organizations (NGOs) of the NGO Advisor organization.
+OCCRP - Organized Crime and Corruption Reporting Project (OCCRP) - founded in 2006, a consortium of investigative centers, media and journalists working in Eastern Europe, the Caucasus, Central Asia and Central Asia America's only investigative reporting organization specializes in organized crime and corruption and publishes its stories in local media and on its website in English. and Russian in 2017, it was ranked 69th in the world in the NGO Advisor's annual list of the top 500 non-governmental organizations (NGOs).

 Candidates are nominated by readers, journalists and editors from OCCRP and partner organizations, and members of the jury.
 This time, in addition to the “winners,” the ones who received the most votes were: